-Currently enrolled graduate students in the following degree programs are eligible to use GWR: Business (excluding EMBA and Fellows); Computer Science; Education (excluding Montessori and students with Special Student status); Emerging Media; Liberal Studies; Pastoral Counseling; Psychology; Speech Pathology; and Theological Studies.
+Currently enrolled graduate students in the following degree programs are eligible to use GWR: Business (excluding EMBA); Computer Science; Education (excluding Montessori and students with Special Student status); Emerging Media; Liberal Studies; Pastoral Counseling; Psychology; Speech Pathology; and Theological Studies.

-No newly admitted graduate students are eligible to use this registration feature their first semester of registration.
+Newly admitted graduate students are, in most cases, eligible to use this registration feature.
 This includes students continuing in the same department but going from one degree to another (ex., M.S. to Ph.D.).
 New students are required to contact their academic advisor and plan their course of study, and discuss the departments' preferred method of registration.
 Contact the department for details.

 New students should use WebAdvisor to access their course schedule, grades, and financial information.

 Students who are not currently active (must have registered within the last year to be considered active) will not be eligible to use the web registration feature until they reapply and are readmitted.
 Inactive students must reapply through the admission process and be admitted to a program of study.

 Readmitted students are required to contact their academic advisor and plan their course of study.
 Contact the department for details.

 What do I need to access WebAdvisor?

 Students authorized to use GWR must have their Username and Password.
 Before beginning the GWR process be sure to have both available.
 If you do not know your Username or Password and to have your Password reset, contact the Student Technology Center at 410-617-5555, Option 1.
 Students should check their login at least one week prior to registration.

 The case sensitive Username and Password convention is as follows: